 2. What seems too high and risky to the majority generally goes higher and what seems low and cheap generally goes lower.” -William O’Neil

 If a trend is strong, I have no problem looking to buy it near the highs or sell it near the lows if there’s a signal.
 Don’t get me wrong, there’s discretion involved here and this isn’t some ‘blanket statement’ that applies to every trade.
 But, once you learn how to read the price action on a chart, you will start to get a feel for trend dynamics and relative strength or weakness of a market.
-Check out a recent commentary on the GBPJPY where I discussed looking to buy it even when many traders probably though it was ‘too high’ already.
+It will often be the case in our daily market commentary where I discuss looking to buy (go long), even when many traders probably think it’s already moved ‘way too high’ already.

 3. “It takes 20 years to build a reputation and 5 minutes to ruin it.
 If you think about that, you’ll do things differently.” – Warren Buffett